PCAT™ – Certified Associate Tester with Python: EXAM SYLLABUS

 Minimum Coverage: Understanding the concepts and principles of Test-Driven Development (TDD) and Behavior-Driven Development (BDD).
 They should be able to explain the TDD cycle of Red, Green, Refactor, and describe the Given, When, Then syntax for writing behavior specifications.

-To pass the PCAT exam, a candidate's cumulative average score across all blocks must reach 70%.
+To pass the PCAT exam, a candidate must achieve a cumulative average score of at least 75% across all exam blocks.